outsmartly/outsmartly/documentation/getting-started.md

     };
     ```

-3. Make an Outsmartly config file
+3. Stay at the root of your project and create a new Outsmartly config file.

 	`touch outsmartly.config.js`

-4. Enter the following into your Outsmartly config file
+4. Enter the following into your Outsmartly config file.

     ```javascript
     export default {